 What is the Southeast Plan?

-The Southeast Plan is perceived by the public as a dramatic change in the air traffic pattern and the change generates public reaction and aircraft noise complaints.
-Below, are flight track maps displaying Bay Area air traffic patterns associated with Oakland International Airport (OAK), San Francisco International Airport (SFO), and San Jose International Airport (SJC) during the West Plan and the Southeast Plan.
+The Southeast Plan is perceived by the public as a dramatic change in the air traffic patterns.
+The change generates public reaction and aircraft noise complaints.
+Below are flight track maps displaying Bay Area air traffic patterns associated with Oakland International Airport (OAK), San Francisco International Airport (SFO), and San Jose International Airport (SJC) during the West Plan and the Southeast Plan.
 Southeast Plan air traffic routes are frequently implemented during winter months.
-When these procedures are in place jets will fly over northern East Bay communities on arrival routes to both Oakland and San Francisco International Airport.
+When these procedures are in place, jets will fly over northern East Bay communities on arrival routes to both Oakland and San Francisco International Airport.
 As displayed by the flight track map, SFO aircraft arrival tracks intersect with OAK aircraft arrival tracks in the north Bay Area.
-In order to keep these aircraft safely separated, air traffic routes have been established to maintain the SFO arrivals above the OAK arrivals.
-These routes have long been used and the Federal Aviation Administration is unable to make changes to these procedures.
+To keep these aircraft safely separated, air traffic routes have been established by the FAA to maintain the SFO arrivals above the OAK arrivals.

 Southeast Plan Characterization Graphic: